 Artists oils gave me the tightest control over the tiny wrinkles molded into The Mummy's face, but even those paints weren't subtle enough.
 I got just the effects I wanted with an eight-color paint set of good old Prang watercolors.

 It can be difficult to find a color palette that distinguishes the Mummy's hair, flesh, and wrappings.
 You don't want a monochrome effect, but too many colors can look unrealistic.
 A trick I've used is to dust the painted model with ground up artist's pastels that have been mixed to a neutral brownish color to tie the various hues together.

 This bust was sculpted by T. Holter Bruckner (he prefers to be called "Tim", but that doesn't have the same panache, does it?).
 The color scheme I chose was based on the box illustration for the Monarch Models 1/8 scale plastic figure model of the monster.

 in the 1922 movie, the centuries-old Nosferatu existed in a ruined castle and rats followed him wherever he went.
 Therefore I tried to create a dirty, aged look for the whole piece.
-I added gray to the colors I applied to the clothes for a "dirty laundry" feel.
+Gray watercolors were applied to the clothes for a "dirty laundry" feel.

 I airbrushed splotches of white and gray over a light blue base to give the monster's flesh a cheesy appearance.
-The basic flesh colors were done with artists oils, flesh grayed a touch of blue.
-Once again I broke out the watercolors, adding touches of yellowish gray and red to give a diseased look to Nosferatu's hemophiliac pallor.
+The basic flesh colors were done with artists oils: flesh grayed with a touch of blue.
+Once again I broke out the watercolors, adding hints of yellowish gray and red to give a diseased look to Nosferatu's hemophiliac pallor.

 Mr. Bruckner left the positioning of the irises to the modeler.
 I gave Nosferatu's eye a downward cast, as if glaring at his next victim.